Lab Me is a full-service blood testing service that allows its users to order blood tests from home and get results delivered to their dashboard.

 If you’re not sure whether or not you want to make a long-term investment in our product, we recommend taking one of our tests outside of our subscription plan first.

 How accurate are my results?

-Your results will be as accurate as you would receive from your doctor.
 We only use CAP accredited labs, just like the hospitals.
 These labs run validation tests on all finger-prick blood samples, before making them available.

 This is how our labs keep standards high, medical and research level accuracy and FDA approval…

 Each partner lab we choose to work with is CLIA-certified (Clinical Laboratory Improvement Amendments).
 This means they have to meet high standards to obtain both state and federal certifications and submit themselves to regular inspections.

 The College of American Pathologists (CAP’s) Laboratory Accreditation Program accredits the entire spectrum of laboratory test disciplines with the most scientifically rigorous customized checklist requirements.